-Sergey Kazakov, 35, punished the boy for ‘running away from home and stealing money’ by making him kneel – sometimes naked – for nine hours at a time on the grain, causing seeds to take root in his bloodied knees.
+Sergey Kazakov, 35, punished the boy for ‘running away from home and stealing money by making him Kneel On Buckwheat – sometimes naked – for nine hours at a time on the grain, causing seeds to take root in his bloodied knees.

 The crop had to be surgically removed under general anesthetic at a hospital in Omsk, Russia.

 The boy’s mother Alina Yumasheva, 27, admitted she had approved the punishment which was inflicted on ten consecutive days in May 2019 and other times.